Greece › Mykonos › Hotels › Santa Marina Resort and Villas Review

 Nearby Shopping and Cool Shops

 - Soho Soho: There are 4 branches of this designer store in Mykonos.
-The closest 2 (1 for men, 1 for women) are in Mykonos Town, a 11-minute drive (3.8km) away.
+The closest 2 (1 for men, 1 for women) are in Mykonos Town, 4 km away.

 - Mykonos Town aka Chora: The capital of the island, the Chora is a charming tangle of pedestrian streets, historic sights, restaurants, bars, and shops.
 The best-known attractions are the 17th-century Windmills of Kato Mili, part of an old flour mill.
 The windmills mark the start of the Little Venice neighborhood, a collection of lively bars and restaurants with sunset views all set in converted 19th-century fishing houses.
 The oldest landmark is Paraportiani Orthodox Church: a complex of 5 churches built over the course of 2 centuries beginning in 1425.
 Paraportiani separates Little Venice from the Old Port, a beautiful waterfront neighborhood with restaurants, bars, shops, and a beach, plus the ferry to Delos Island.
 All of the attractions, dining, shops, and nightlife are about 9 to 12-minutes’ drive from the hotel.

 - Delos Island: A holy sanctuary for over 1,000 years before becoming known as the birthplace of Apollo and Artemis.
 The ruins of Delos are one of Greece’s most important archaeological sites.
-There are a few boat companies offering guided excursions to Delos leaving from Ornos, or you may catch a ferry from the Old Port in Mykonos Town (4km, 12-minute drive).
+There are a few boat companies offering guided excursions to Delos leaving from Ornos, or you may catch a ferry from the Old Port in Mykonos Town (4km).

 Nearby Markets or Grocery Stores